TtheBC01/pEigen/README.md

 This project is a simple wrapper for the [Eigen Tux](https://eigen.tuxfamily.org/) library using [Boost.Python](https://github.com/boostorg/python).
 It exposes dense and sparse matrix objects as well as matrix decomposition methods.
+Matrix compuatation (particularly factorization) using Eigen are usually *much* faster that other packages like numpy or scipy.

 For information about building this project locally for contributing, see the [developer docs](/DEV.md).